Kuhlemeier-lab/Petunia_hybrid_pollinator_genetics/README.md

 The results are then analysed in R with script [11b_ngsadmix.R](code/11b_ngsadmix.R).

-In the R script we also produce a text file that holds the individual IDs of plants in each admixture group for K = 2, with groups defined as group 1 >= 0.75 and group 2 <= 0.25.
+In the R script we also produce a text file that holds the individual IDs of plants in each admixture group for K = 2, with groups defined as group 1 > 0.75 and group 2 < 0.25.
 The resulting file is later used to divide the variant file into two files one per admixture group.

 ### Genomic PCA analysis

 Is performed with pcangsd version 1.10, using `--minMaf 0` and one thread.
 Note that I use one thread because some tools of ANGSD mess up the positions in the file if you multithread.
 Script is [12a_pcangsd.sh](code/12a_pcangsd.sh).

-The results are analysed and plotted with the Rmd script [12b_pcangsd.Rmd](code/12b_pcangsd.Rmd), for which the output is available in [12b_pcangsd.html](code/12b_pcangsd.html).
+The results are analysed and plotted with the Rmd script [12b_pcangsd.Rmd](code/12b_pcangsd.Rmd).

 ### Genetic architecture prediction and GWAS